This page was last updated 19/01/2018 and is considered up-to-date.

 - All officials from the top division of ESEA, ETF2L, Ozfortress, and AsiaFortress.

 - Playoff matches at smaller LANs (e.g. Dreamhack Battle for the North) or secondary tournaments (Essentials.TF One Night Cups).
-More and more matches, counting back from the grand final, will be put ‘on-record’ depending on the overall quality of the tournament entries.

 - Any showmatch between top-level teams.

 There’s an important distinction to be made between two types of tournaments – those that are split into tiers and those that aren’t.
 In the former, the guidelines mentioned above (all tier-1 matches, tier-2 playoffs, tier-3 finals) apply.
 Note that tier-1 refers to a set Invite/Prem skill level, so if the top tier in the actual tournament only features IM/High-level teams, tier-2 logic is applied.
 In tournaments that aren’t split into tiers but still feature a wide spread of skill (like in the Essentials.TF Monthlies), generally all playoff matches go on record as long as there’s a top-level presence in the tournament.

 Matches that meet the above criteria will still not be counted if one team was clearly not trying at all (e.g. they ran two spies and no medic the whole time), or if it was a 5v6, and so forth.

 Each match that meets all these criteria has a small chart made for it, like the one above.
 Some basic stats are logged: DPM for the combat classes and Heals per Minute for medics, plus KA/D.